Bến Thành Market: Transportation

-The Tan Son Nhat International Airport is located within the city limits and only 7 kilometers from the market.
-From Tan Son Nhat International Airport, the market can be easily accessed by taxis (Vinasun/Mai Linh), Grab, motorbike, bike, or bus.
-Directly across from Ben Thanh Market is the Saigon bus station.
+Tan Son Nhat International Airport is located within the city limits and only 7 kilometers from the market.
+From the airport, the market can be easily accessed by taxis (Vinasun/Mai Linh), Grab, motorbike, bike, or bus.
+Directly across from Ben Thanh Market was the Saigon bus station; however, it was moved a bit to the east on Hàm Nghi Boulevard and the station now is the under constructed One Central Saigon.